Table of Contents

 Personal goals, risk tolerance, and appetite for making investment decisions all come into play when considering an active investing strategy.

-- Financial goals and time horizon.
 Investors looking for large short-term gains—for example, to purchase a second home as an investment property—may find an active strategy appealing, with its potential for rapid portfolio growth, despite the potential for risk.
 Those planning for a far-off life change, by contrast, such as retirement or a young child’s college fund, may feel more comfortable with the passive, long-haul approach given their extended timeline.

-- Risk tolerance.
 Some investors may loathe the thought of missing out on a short-term opportunity for growth and love staying on top of market trends.
 Others can’t stomach the risk of trying to time the market, preferring a slow-and-steady approach that tends to be much less volatile—even as the potential for growth may be more limited.

-- Appetite for making investment decisions.
 Some investors may choose to actively manage their own portfolios, but many work with an expert: an investment advisor or wealth management team who can assess goals, advise on various types of active investment strategies, and invest and rebalance assets as needed.

 When considering passive vs. active strategies, both approaches have advantages and limitations.